Kidnapping Act (Singapore): Overview

 The Kidnapping Act is an Act to deter unlawful abduction, wrongful restraint and wrongful confinement of any person.
 It was originally enacted in 1961.

 The Kidnapping Act defines the punishment to be meted out for different scenarios of violations, and serves as an instrument for imprisoning and caning of offenders.
-The abduction, wrongful restraint or wrongful confinement for ransom is primarily subjected to life imprisonment and even capital punishment.
+The abduction, wrongful restraint or wrongful confinement for ransom is primarily subjected to a mandatory minimum penalty of life imprisonment, plus caning, and a maximum of capital punishment.
 The Act also prescribes punishment for accomplices and individuals that consort with offenders and kidnappers, such as those that receive ransoms and negotiate for ransoms.
 The Act empowers the Public Prosecutor to freeze bank accounts and order the inspection of books, accounts, receipts, vouchers or other documents, and to obtain information as well as intercepting communication.
 The Act expresses that it is the duty of any person in the know to give information on kidnapping acts to the police, and such a person may also be found guilty and subjected to a fine and imprisonment if he or she fails in doing so.